Styling

 }

-corvu has a plugin for TailwindCSS which makes it easy to style components based on their current state using modifiers:
+They make it easy to style components based on their current state using modifiers.

 Available modifiers